 New to wheat berries?
 They’re delicious and, always a bonus, really good for you too.
-Whole grain kernels chock full of iron, protein and of course fiber.
+Whole grain kernels chock full of iron, protein and of course fiber – check out these power life reviews if you’re looking for another source of protein to help you in the pursuit of muscle gains and a leaner physique (it can also be helpful in those looking to control their appetite).
 The wheat berries cook like rice or barley and plump up when ready to eat.
 They soak up the flavors you cook them with like little yummy sponges.
 They’re slightly sweet, delicate and just a little chewy.

 For this recipe, cook on the stove top in a 3qt or larger pot.
 For the first 30 minutes or so of cooking time, this dish is pretty independent and you can be doing other things in the kitchen or elsewhere.
 The last ten minutes, though, you’ll need to be right on top of it.
 Stirring the dish is extremely important in these last few minutes and will pay off with the creamiest results!

 - 1 cup wheat berries (parboiled)

 - 6 cloves

 - 1 tsp honey

 - 1 tsp cinnamon

 - 1 tbsp all purpose flour (optional)

 Traditional Mix-Ins / golden raisins, pomegranate seeds, walnuts, pistachios, dried currants